Bus Factor: Definition, Meaning, and How to Calculate It for Software Teams

 Conclusion

 Bus factor serves as a leading indicator of organizational health.
-A low bus factor doesn't mean disaster is imminent, but it does mean you're one resignation away from problems.
+A low bus factor does not mean disaster is imminent, but it does mean you are one resignation away from problems.
 The metric makes an invisible risk visible.

 The encouraging news is that bus factor is improvable.
 With deliberate effort around code reviews, pair programming, and knowledge sharing, teams can build resilience without sacrificing velocity.
 The key is treating knowledge distribution as an ongoing practice rather than something to scramble through when someone gives notice.